Pupil Premium Information

 The Pupil Premium funding is allocated to local authorities and schools with pupils on roll who are known to be eligible for free school meals (FSM) or those that have had FSM at any time in the last 6 years (Ever 6), for Looked After Children (LAC), adopted children (Ad), and for service families.

 Schools have been given the freedom to choose how to use the Pupil Premium funding effectively for the children eligible due to the school’s knowledge of the individual needs of the children.

 ‘It is for schools to decide how the Pupil Premium allocated to school is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility’.
 Source - DfE website.

 The priorities for pupil premium spending at Downsview are as follows:

-1) To ensure good outcomes for disadvantaged pupils through high quality teaching and targeted intervention.
+1) To improve academic outcomes for disadvantaged pupils

 Downview Community Primary School Pupil Premium Strategy Statement 2020-21

 Downsview Community Primary School Pupil Premium Strategy Statement 2021-22